JiaRuiming-1/AI-Trading/P7_Backtesting/README.md

 ## Project Instrcution
-In this project wo practice last step of quant research.
+In this project wo practice last step of quant trading.
 The project well implements all steps what I learned from make up factor to backtesting.

 ## Example Demo
-This project contains some python package to use.
-Some simple example of utilizing below:
-`lbfgs_test.ipynb` is an example of using scipy.optimize.fmin_l_bfgs_b which is a convex optimization method run faster than cvxpy
+`Backtesting.ipynb` is a simple example of backtesting.
+This demo step is:
+1. construct two stock based on sine and cosine data.
+2. make up some alpha factors as we knew it does work, like sine and cosine drivate functions.
+3. calculate portfolio by PCA
+4. optimize holding by `scipy.optimize.fmin_l_bfgs_b`
+5. evaluate exposure of factor and costs
+6. arrtibute profit and losts to factors costs and risk